htwangtw/hrvtrt/bin/README.md

 Scripts in this directory calls the project module to do various of tasks.

-`download_trt_physio.py`: download the TRT subjects with physiology data and `task-rest_acq-645` `fmriprep.sh`: preprocess downladed fMRI data with fMRIprep `make_dataset.py`: gather relevant phenotype data
+`download_trt_physio.py`: download the TRT subjects with physiology data and `task-rest_acq-645` `fmriprep.sh`: preprocess downladed fMRI data with fMRIprep on SGE cluster with singularity `make_dataset.py`: gather relevant phenotype data